Reasons to choose NUH

 We celebrate our staff

 - Celebrating outstanding nursing and midwifery practice is one of our main priorities.
 In 2017 a monthly DAISY Award was launched to recognise nurses and midwives who have gone above and beyond in their duties to provide care excellence.
-We now have the TULIP (Touching Unique Lives in Practice) award for our nursing support work force.
-The awards are voted for by patients, and are presented in a surprise ceremony hosted by our Chief Nurse, Mandie Sunderland.
-We also holds an annual Nurse and Midwife of the Year Award, supported by the Nottingham Post and Nottingham Express Transit (NET).
+We now have the TULIP (Touching Unique Lives in Practice) award for nursing and midwifery support workers.
+The awards are voted for by patients, and are presented in a surprise ceremony hosted by our Chief Nurse, Michelle Rhodes.

 We develop our staff